 sudo nano /etc/fstab

-Now we will input the information of the disk so it will mount on boot.
+Now, we will input the information of the disk so it will mount on boot.
 It is critical to pay close attention to how it is typed.
 Watch the video above to ensure this is done correctly.
-Instead of typing a space make sure you hit tab.
-Start with a note (anything with a # will be ignored by the system) so its easy to tell what drive is what.
+Instead of typing a space, make sure you hit tab.
+Start with a note (anything with a # will be ignored by the system) so it’s easy to tell what drive it is.
 Example:

 # Backup (dev/sdb1)

-Now the input will look something like this.
-Be sure to replace the UUID, mount point, and file system type to match your drive.
+The input will now look something like this.
+To match your drive, replace the UUID, mount point, and file system type.
 See the image below.

 UUID=a213ed98-641f-4f67-9480-d92a8d7e82f7 /media/Backup ext4 defaults 0 0

-Now we will CTRL-O and it ENTER to save the file.
-Reboot your system and it should be mounted!
+Now we will CTRL-O and hit ENTER to save the file.
+Reboot your system, and it should be mounted!

-After you edit fstab, enter this command that will mount all drives set to auto-mount.
-If this gives you any errors ensure you’ve entered everything correctly.
+After you edit fstab, enter this command to mount all drives set to auto-mount.
+If this gives you any errors, ensure you’ve entered everything correctly.

 sudo mount -a

-All the drives you have configured to automatically mount in your system!
+All the drives you have configured to mount in your system automatically!

 Edit: Different Formatting